Moonboi420/ChadBlock/Readme.md

 Crude but stealthy adblocker for youtube on chrome.
 When it detects an add it reloads the page and restores your progress through the video.
-Its a chrome extention so to use it just download the files into a folder...
+Its a chrome extention so to use it just download chadblock.zip and unzip...
-Then go to youtubechrome://extensions/
+Then go to chrome://extensions/
 Enable developer mode
 Then click 'load unpacked' and select the folder.
 I hope you enjoy the theme and adfree videos :)